Construction Quality Control Program

 When one works in a construction quality control program, he / she must consider many different things that before any form of a construction project can begin.
 All the "Is" and all of the "Ts" have to be dotted and crossed in order to meet OSHA's Safety Standards.

-The type of construction quality control program that a construction company develops or practices depends upon the type of construction.
+The type of the quality control program that a construction company develops or practices depends upon the type of construction.
 Building housing units is considerably different from building a sculpture or parking garage.
 Each project entails something totally different, whether it be electricity, heating and air conditioning, digging concrete footers, or so on.
 Therefore, you design the construction quality control program to suit the type of construction job.

 A contractor considers these areas whenever beginning or working on a project site.
 Here is a short overview of the topics: